 I’m a queer illustrator, writer, and editor who lives in my friend’s converted garage with an abundance of art supplies and four-legged nuisances.
 When my current meatshell begins to decay, i’d like science to put my brain into a giant killer octopus body, with which i promise to be very responsible and not even slightly shipwrecky.
 Pinky swear.
 You can find more nonsense about me at inkshark.net.

 I started the world-building and story for this comic in 2007 (surprisingly, a full decade before this particularly relevant U.S. governmental garbage fire).
-At first i imagined it as a collaborative novel with a friend, but it ended up being a solo effort.
 Though i added to it over the years, it wasn’t until November 2015 that i began to realize the value of how this story in particular embodied much of what i could contribute to #ownvoices.

 That NaNoWriMo, i pounded out 50k of loose script and let the story gain dimensions i’d previously ignored: goblin sexuality, bodily autonomy & modification, examinations of consent, the artificiality of gender roles, and the noble dedication of punk culture to eradicating neo-Nazi slime… All of that in addition to the political and social minefield i’d already built: inheritance, activism, breaking cultural mores, inventing new cultural mores, defining crime, rehabilitation vs punishment, including and connecting to the Other, refuge vs colonizing, and of course, saving the world from destruction.